Geodesic Motion in the Spacetime Of a SU(2)-Colored (A)dS Black Hole in Conformal Gravity: Orbits

+where $c$ and $d$ are defined in Eq.~(\ref{cd}).
+The plots of $ \mathcal{L}-E^{2} $ diagrams are shown in Fig.~\ref{region}, and summary of possible orbit types can be found in Tab.\ref{tab:cyl.orbits}.

-In following we introduce two types of possible orbits: \begin{enumerate} \item \textit{escape orbit} (EO) with range $\tilde{r} \in [r_1, \infty)$. \item \textit{Bound orbit} (BO) with range $\tilde{r} \in [r_1, r_2]$. \end{enumerate} With respect to $r$, we have the following classes of regions: \begin{enumerate} \item In region I, $R(r)$ has 1 positive real zeros $r_1>0$. the region $[r_1,+\infty)$ correspond to one escape orbit (EO). \item In region II, $R(r)$ has 2 positive real zeros $r_2>r_1>0$. the region $[r_1,r_2]$ correspond to one bound orbit (BO). \item In region III, $R(r)$ has 3 positive real zeros $r_3>r_2>r_1>0$. the region $[r_1,r_2]$ correspond to one bound orbit (BO) and the region $[r_3,\infty)$ correspond to one escape orbit (EO). \item In region IV, $R(r)$ has 4 positive real zeros $r_4>r_3>r_2>r_1>0$. the regions $[r_1, r_2]$ and $[r_3,r_4]$ correspond to two different bound orbits (BO). \end{enumerate} As shown as in Table.~\ref{tab:cyl.orbits}, for $b_1<0, b_0>1$ there are two regions for timelike geodesics and three regions for null geodesics.
-In Figs.~\ref{su40B}--\ref{sunull30F}, some of the possible orbits and light rays are plotted.
-The parameters $E^2=0.0055$ and $\mathcal{L}=0.02$ belong to the region I in Fig.~\ref{ELNULL}, corresponding to a escape orbit, (see Fig.~\ref{sunull10F}).
-In region II, which effective potential is shown in Figs.~\ref{V20} and \ref{Vnull2}, its orbits are shown in Figs.~\ref{su20B} and \ref{usnull20B}, respectively for particles and light.
-For region III that has three zeroes, the effective potential is introduced in Fig.~\ref{Vnull3}.
-The orbits for this region by considering $E^2=0.016, \mathcal{L}=0.005$, are indicated in Figs.~\ref{sunull30B} and \ref{sunull30F}.
-In region IV, there are four zeroes that created two bound orbits, one bound orbits is related to the two first roots of $R(r)$, and the other one is related to the two second roots of $R(r)$ (see Fig.~\ref{su40B}).
-Also, the perihelion shift are appeared in these two orbits.
+In the following, two types of possible orbits are introduced: \begin{enumerate} \item \textit{Escape Orbit} (EO) with range $\tilde{r} \in [r_1, \infty)$. \item \textit{Bound Orbit} (BO) with range $\tilde{r} \in [r_1, r_2]$. \end{enumerate} Also, the following classes of regions exists with respect to $r$: \begin{enumerate} \item In region I, $R(r)$ has 1 positive real zeros $r_1>0$.
+The region $[r_1,+\infty)$ correspond to one escape orbit (EO). \item In region II, $R(r)$ has 2 positive real zeros $r_2>r_1>0$.
+The region $[r_1,r_2]$ correspond to one bound orbit (BO). \item In region III, $R(r)$ has 3 positive real zeros $r_3>r_2>r_1>0$.
+The region $[r_1,r_2]$ correspond to one bound orbit (BO) and the region $[r_3,\infty)$ correspond to one escape orbit (EO). \item In region IV, $R(r)$ has 4 positive real zeros $r_4>r_3>r_2>r_1>0$.
+The regions $[r_1, r_2]$ and $[r_3,r_4]$ correspond to two different bound orbits (BO). \end{enumerate} As shown in Fig. \ref{region}~ and Tab.~\ref{tab:cyl.orbits}, for $b_1<0, b_0>1$, there are two regions for timelike geodesics and three regions for null geodesics.
+In Fig.~\ref{Orbit}, some of the possible orbits and light rays are plotted.
+The parameters $E^2=0.0055$ and $\mathcal{L}=0.02$, belong to the region I in Fig.~\ref{region}, corresponding to an escape orbit, (see Figs. \ref{Veff} (a) and \ref{Orbit} (a)).
+In region II, which effective potential is shown in Fig.~\ref{Veff}(b), its orbit is shown in Fig.~\ref{Orbit} (b).
+For region III, with three zeroes, the effective potential is introduced in Fig.~\ref{Veff} (c).
+The orbits for this region by considering $E^2=0.016$ and $\mathcal{L}=0.005$, are indicated in Figs.~\ref{Orbit} (c) and (d).
+In region IV, there are four zeroes with two bound orbits; one bound orbit is related to the two first roots of $R(r)$, and the other one is related to the two second roots of $R(r)$ (see Figs.~\ref{Veff} (d) and \ref{Orbit} (e) and (f)).
+Also, the perihelion shift has appeared in these two orbits.